How to build a React PDF viewer using react-pdf

 react-pdf

-• Use case — Displaying existing PDFs in a React app.
+• Use case — Displaying existing PDFs within React applications.

 Requirements to get started